mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 [3, 'c']
 ```

 So variable `element` in the code above stores in each iteration step an array of two elements.
-The first element is the key, and the second element is the value.
+The first element is a key, and the second element is a value.

-The fact that running this code works, proves to us that Maps are iterables.
+The fact that we could use `for ... of` loop to iterate over Map, proves to us that Maps are iterables.
+Once again - *only* iterables can be used in `for ... of` loops.
+So if something works with that loop - it is an iterable.

 Funnily enough, `Map` constructor itself optionally accepts an iterable of key-value pairs.
 So this is an alternative way to construct the same Map as before: